 Unlike some cities, Wilkes-Barre isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Wilkes-Barre are a mix of both white- and blue-collar jobs.
-Overall, Wilkes-Barre is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Wilkes-Barre who work in office and administrative support (17.89%), sales jobs (11.08%), and food service (7.55%).
+Overall, Wilkes-Barre is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Wilkes-Barre who work in office and administrative support (14.02%), food service (8.61%), and healthcare (7.08%).

-In terms of college education, the citizens of Wilkes-Barre rank slightly lower than the national average.
-15.28% of adults 25 and older in Wilkes-Barre have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+In terms of college education, Wilkes-Barre is nearly on par with the US average for all cities of 21.84%: 18.40% of adults 25 and older in Wilkes-Barre have a bachelor's degree or advanced degree.

-The per capita income in Wilkes-Barre in 2010 was $17,382, which is low income relative to Pennsylvania and the nation.
-This equates to an annual income of $69,528 for a family of four.
+The per capita income in Wilkes-Barre in 2018 was $20,785, which is low income relative to Pennsylvania and the nation.
+This equates to an annual income of $83,140 for a family of four.
 However, Wilkes-Barre contains both very wealthy and poor people as well.

-Wilkes-Barre is a very ethnically-diverse city.
+Wilkes-Barre is an extremely ethnically-diverse city.
 The people who call Wilkes-Barre home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wilkes-Barre residents report their race to be White, followed by Black or African-American.
 Wilkes-Barre also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.12% of the city’s residents.
-Important ancestries of people in Wilkes-Barre include German, Polish, Italian, and Welsh.
+People of Hispanic or Latino origin account for 26.58% of the city’s residents.
+Important ancestries of people in Wilkes-Barre include Irish, Polish, German, Italian, and English.

 The most common language spoken in Wilkes-Barre is English.
 Other important languages spoken here include Spanish and French.